From Live to Recording: Consumer Demand and Response to Price Across the Livestreaming Lifecycle: Context and Data

 \subsection{Zhihu Live}

-Zhihu (NYSE: ZH) is the earliest and largest knowledge sharing platform in China, starting as a Q\&A community (similar to Quora.com) in 2011.
-The latest statistics show that Zhihu has over 43.1 million cumulative content creators and over 315.3 million Q\&As \citep{zhihurevenue2021}.
-Users on the Q\&A community can voluntarily seek and share information (such as knowledge, expertise, and customized solutions) in a variety of domains mainly through posting questions and answers.
-Users can also organically follow any other users.
-Each user has a profile page, which contains some personal information provided by the user and a summary of the user's past content contribution activities.
-We provide sample Zhihu interfaces in Appendix \ref{app:zhihu}.
+Zhihu is the first and largest knowledge sharing platform in China, starting as a Q\&A community (similar to Quora.com) in 2011.
+The latest statistics show that Zhihu has over 43.1 million cumulative content creators and over 315.3 million queries and answers \citep{zhihurevenue2021}.
+Users on the Q\&A community can voluntarily seek and share information (such as knowledge, expertise, and customized solutions) in a variety of domains mainly through the posting of questions and answers.
+Users can also participate by evaluating answers through ``upvotes'' and ``downvotes'' and following other users organically.
+Each user has a profile page, which contains personal information provided by the user and a summary of the user's past content contribution activities.
+We provide a sample Zhihu interface in Web Appendix \ref{app:zhihu}.

-Zhihu launched Zhihu Live on May 14, 2016, targeting creators who want to monetize their expertise via livestreaming content to a paying audience.
-By December 2020, Zhihu Live had nearly 10,000 paid Lives, 5,000 unique creators and 6 million paying users \citep{zhihulive2020}.
-To become Live creators, users need to provide Zhihu with basic personal information, such as real name, educational background, and the proof of expertise in certain area(s).
-Upon approval, users are allowed to host own Lives.
-The revenue from Lives is split between creators and the platform --- this split was 70/30 during the period of our data.
+Zhihu launched Zhihu Live on May 14, 2016, allowing users to monetize their expertise via a priced livestreaming event, the ``Live.''
+By December 2020, Zhihu Live had nearly 10,000 Live events, 5,000 unique creators, and 6 million paying users \citep{zhihulive2020}.
+To become a Live creator, users need to provide Zhihu with basic personal information, such as real name, educational background, and proof of expertise in specific area(s).
+Upon approval, users are allowed to host their events.
+Figure \ref{fig:live-life-cycle} illustrates the life-cycle of a typical Live event.
+When creating a Live event, the creator decides on a few key features, including full price, topic, content, starting time, and seat limit.
+Creators have the freedom to set prices within a platform-specified range of 0 to 499.9 RMB.\footnote{To guide pricing, Zhihu provides a uniform price menu (e.g., 9.9, 19.9, 29.9, 39.9 RMB) for all events.
+Creators can choose a price from the menu or set a price outside the menu.} All event topics must fall under a set of 17 topical categories provided by Zhihu.\footnote{These are Architecture \& Design, Art History \& Appreciation, Business, Careers, Economics \& Finance, Education, Food \& Cuisine, Healthcare, Internet, Law, Lifestyle, Music \& Games \& Movies, Psychology, Reading \& Writing, Science \& Technology, Sports, and Travel.} The seat limit is the maximum number of users permitted to ask questions during the livestream, which is set at 500 for over 95\% of the events in our dataset.